Agent Skills for Large Language Models: Architecture, Acquisition, Security, and the Path Forward: Architectural Foundations

 \subsection{Advanced Tool Use Integration}

-Anthropic's November 2025 release of Advanced Tool Use features~\cite{anthropic2025advancedtools} introduced three mechanisms that deepen the skill--tool integration: (1) a \textit{Tool Search Tool} that enables programmatic discovery of relevant tools from large registries, reducing token overhead by up to 85\%; (2) \textit{Programmatic Tool Calling}, where the model executes tools via code rather than structured JSON, improving accuracy from 79.5\% to 88.1\% on Opus 4.5; and (3) \textit{Tool Learning}, which allows the model to study tool documentation and improve invocation quality.
+Anthropic's November 2025 release of Advanced Tool Use features~\cite{anthropic2025advancedtools} introduced three mechanisms that deepen the skill--tool integration: (1) a \textit{Tool Search Tool} that enables programmatic discovery of relevant tools from large registries, with the cited technical report reporting token-overhead reductions of up to 85\% relative to pre-loading tool definitions; (2) \textit{Programmatic Tool Calling}, where the model executes tools via code rather than structured JSON, with reported accuracy improving from 79.5\% to 88.1\% on Opus 4.5 in the reported benchmark; and (3) \textit{Tool Learning}, which allows the model to study tool documentation and improve invocation quality.
 These features address a practical bottleneck: as skill libraries grow, the agent needs efficient mechanisms to discover and invoke the right tools within a skill's workflow.